sbha/rstrings/README.md

 str_replacer(test_string, to_replace, replace_with)
 #> "Jane was born last month on Monday January 1st"

-# str_replacer() works well with a data frame that can serve as a replacement key table:
+# str_replacer() works well with a data frame that can serve as a replacement key table with a column of strings that are to be replaced and a column of strings that will be the replacements:
 df <- data.frame(to_replace = to_replace,
                  replace_with = replace_with, stringsAsFactors = FALSE)
 str_replacer(test_string, df$to_replace, df$replace_with)